mikrasilnikov/vine/README.md

   ```
   https://adoptopenjdk.net/
   ```
-- Download release of title and extract it to separate folder.
+- Download a release of title and extract it to separate folder.
 - Run this command
   ```
   java -jar title.jar --genres=house
   ```
-This would download house previews that had been published the day before yesterday to `previews/{date}`.
+This would download house previews published on the day before yesterday to `previews/{date}`.

 #### But I don't listen to house!
 The `--genres` parameter allows to specify one or more values separated by a comma.
 Here is an